Course content & levels

 • Express yourself at length and produce fluent speech

-The weekly schedule for our evening classes is as follows:
+The weekly schedule for daytime classes variesdepending on your level:

 The Alliance Française de Lille Métropole hosts group classes from Monday to Thursday, 6:30 pm to 8:00 pm.